pridiltal/ctv-AnomalyDetection/README.md

     It also has the capability to explore the birth and the cessation of outliers with changing bandwidth and significance levels via `persisting_outliers().`
+  - The Weighted BACON (blocked adaptive computationally-efficient outlier nominators) algorithms in [wbacon](https://cran.r-project.org/package=wbacon) implement a weighted variant of the BACON algorithms for multivariate outlier detection and robust linear regression.
+The methods assume that the typical data follows an elliptically contoured distribution.

 *Multivariate Outlier Detection: Distance-based outlier detection*